vippsas/vipps-login-api/vipps-login-api-faq.md

 ## How can we detect users' consent removal?

-Or: How can our system dynamically "know/find out" if the user has revoked the consent for us to have access to his/her personal data in our system?
+Or: _How can our system dynamically "know/find out" if the user has revoked the consent for us to have access to his/her personal data in our system?_

+Your system can dynamically detect when a user's consent has been revoked by using _consent webhooks_.
-We have a system for notifying merchants when an end user revokes their consent.
+This is a system for notifying merchants when an end user revokes their consent.
 See the
 [Consent webhooks](api-guide/important-information.md#revoke-consent-webhook) section for more information.